-Table 2.
-Manuatory attachments to the application Document Mandatory for all applicants making a cash contribution to the project.
-If you are making a cash contribution to the project, you must provide an Accountant Declaration that confirms you can fund your share of the project costs.
-You must use the Accountant Declaration form available on business.gov.au and GrantConnect.
-Mandatory for all applicants who will receive a cash contribution from other sources If your project will receive cash contributions from other sources, you must attach a letter/s from each contributing organisation or individual that includes formal documentation confirming the cash contributions they will make towards the project.
-A template is provided on business.gov.au and GrantConnect .
+Applicant type Document Applicant type Mandatory for all applicants making a cash contribution to the project If you are making a cash contribution to the project, you must provide an Accountant Declaration that confirms you can fund your share of the project costs.
+You must use the Accountant Declaration form available on business.gov.au and the GrantConnect website.
+If your project will receive cash contributions from other sources, you must attach a letter/s from each contributing organisation or individual that includes formal documentation confirming the cash contributions they will make towards the project.
+A template is provided on business.gov.au and the GrantConnect.
 Letters must: be on the organisation's letterhead (not applicable for individuals) be signed and dated by an authorised person or the individual providing the contribution set out the value of cash contributions and any conditions attached set out the timing of cash contributions by financial year include the commercial agreement or letter of offer to verify that the cash contribution has been committed to the project (not applicable for individuals).
+Mandatory for applicants seeking an exceptional circumstances exemption from the cash contribution requirements Evidence to demonstrate your case for exemption as outlined in 4.2.1.

-Document Mandatory for applicants seeking an exceptional circumstances exemption from the cash contribution requirements Evidence to demonstrate your case for exemption as outlined in 4.2.1.
-Mandatory for not-for-profit organisations If you do not have an active Australian Charities and Not-for-profits Commission (ACNC) registration or state or territory incorporated association registration at the time of application, you must provide Constitutional documents and/or Articles of Association that demonstrate the not-for-profit character of the organisation.
+Applicant type Document Mandatory for not-for-profit organisations If you do not have an active Australian Charities and Not-for- profits Commission (ACNC) registration or state or territory incorporated association registration at the time of application, you must provide Constitutional documents and/or Articles of Association that demonstrate the not-for- profit character of the organisation.
 Mandatory for not-for-profit organisations that are incorporated trustees applying on behalf of a trust Trust documents showing the relationship of the incorporated trustee to the trust.
-Mandatory for all applicants applying for a leadership course Provide a current quote and course information.
-Must include: • date of the course • cost of the course • course outline.
-Quotes must be obtained and dated within two months of application lodgement.
+Mandatory for projects with a grant request over \$1 million Cost benefit analysis.
+Further information on how to prepare a cost benefit analysis is available at Appendix D. Mandatory for all organisations that do not own the land or infrastructure for their project, to demonstrate they have authorised access to the project location(s) and/or infrastructure Evidence of the owner's authority to conduct the project at the nominated site(s) using the letter template at business.gov.au and GrantConnect .
+Where your project has multiple locations, evidence of the owner's authority must be provided for each location.